erxclau/erxclau/README.md

 # Hello!
 My name is Eric Lau

-I am the summer 2024 Washington Post Graphics intern.
+I am a graphics reporter at The Washington Post.

 I previously worked at The Michigan Daily, The San Francisco Standard, and The Texas Tribune as a software engineer and data journalist.